-Our prior NCIB that allowed us to repurchase up to 16.2 million subordinate voting shares in the open market expired on February 8, 2013.
-We did not purchase any subordinate voting shares for cancellation under this NCIB during the first quarter of 2013.
+Our prior NCIB expired on February 8, 2013.
+We did not purchase any subordinate voting shares for cancellation under this NCIB during the first half of 2013.

 We provide routine indemnifications, the terms of which range in duration and often are not explicitly defined.
 These may include indemnifications against third-party intellectual property infringement claims and third-party claims for property damage resulting from our negligence.
 We have also provided indemnifications in connection with the sale of certain businesses and real property.
 The maximum potential liability from these indemnifications cannot be reasonably estimated.
 In some cases, we have recourse against other parties to mitigate our risk of loss from these indemnifications.
 Historically, we have not made significant payments relating to these types of indemnifications.